dacbd/blog/content/posts/zero-to-prod-gke/index.md

 }
 ```

-Finally we create our logging sink, defining what logs we want and where they should go.
+Finally, we create our logging sink, defining what logs we want and where they should go.
-We are going to include an exclusion to help keep are total log volume down, you can remove it if decide you want to keep log from the `kube-system` namespace.
+We are going to include an exclusion to help keep the total log volume down, you can remove it if you want to keep logs from the `kube-system` namespace.
 ```hcl
 resource "google_logging_project_sink" "k8s-sink" {
   name        = "${google_container_cluster.primary.name}-logs-sink"